finnoaa-dot/Ariels-Portfolio/README.md

 ## About Me

 I'm a digital UX researcher and strategist.
 I'm passionate about bringing the voice of the end-user into the creation of products, and research that provides value.
-I enjoy solving complex problems[...]
+I enjoy solving complex problems in zero-to-one product spaces.

 ## Skills